mantidproject/mantid/docs/source/algorithms/MaxEnt-v1.rst

 Complex Data
 ------------
-If the input property "ComplexData* is set to *True*, the algorithm will assume complex data for the calculations with all the real parts listed before all the imaginary parts.
+If the input property *ComplexData* is set to *True*, the algorithm will assume complex data for the calculations with all the real parts listed before all the imaginary parts.
 This means that if you have workspaces where the imaginary part immediately follow the real part, such workspaces cannot be combined by using the :ref:`algm-AppendSpectra` algorithm because the resulting output will not order the real and imaginary parts corrected as needed for this algorithm.
 The following usage example